-Methadone is an opioid medication that seeks to lessen withdrawal in people addicted to heroin or other narcotics.
-It seeks to stop pain in those going through drug detoxification.
-The drug is commonly referred to as labels like Dollies, Dolls, Red Rock, Tootsie Roll, and Junk.
+Methadone is an opioid medication that seeks to lessen withdrawal in people addicted to heroin or narcotics.
+It seeks to stop the pain in those going through drug detoxification.
+The drug is commonly referred to by labels like Dollies, Dolls, Red Rock, Tootsie Roll, and Junk.

 Methadone Addiction and Abuse